w3c/webappsec/specs/subresourceintegrity/spec.markdown

 <section>
 ## Acknowledgements

-None of this is new.
 Much of the content here is inspired heavily by Gervase Markham's [Link Fingerprints][] concept, as well as WHATWG's [Link Hashes][].

 A special thanks to Mike West of Google, Inc. for his invaluable contributions